 Family Law is very fast moving with rapid and regular changes.
-It is therefore vital that your Solicitor is a Specialist.
+It is therefore vital that your legal advisor is a Specialist.
 Every Family Lawyer is required to comply with the Family Law Protocol, unless it would be inappropriate to do so.

 How do you get a divorce?

-Presently to obtain a divorce or to end a civil partnership you must have been married for at least a year and have your home in England and Wales.
+To obtain a divorce or to end a civil partnership you must have been married for at least a year and have your home in England and Wales.
 On 6 April 2022 the divorce law changed but it remains that the only ground for divorce is the irretrievable breakdown of the marriage.
 There is no longer a need to particularise the facts by citing adultery, unreasonable behaviour or periods of separation.

 How is it done?

 The application is made online through the digital service or on paper using form D8.
 Where an applicant is legally represented, the application must be made online.

 The cost is £593 as a Court fee and approximately £500 Solicitors’ fees plus VAT.

 Can I pursue a claim for costs against the other party?